amitjohney/sylvatest/docs/opni.md

 After that you can refer to the Opni [docs](https://opni.io/installation/opni/backends) for further information.

-After the installation has completed you can access Opni's Logging backend on the `https://logging.opni.sylva`url.
+After the installation has completed you can access Opni's Logging backend on the `https://logging.opni.sylva` URL.

 ### Adding additional Opni agents

 1. Navigate to the **Opni Dashboard**, if you have not configured a different host, it should be on the following endpoint: `https://dashboard.opni.sylva/`
 2. Navigate to **Agents** and click **Add**
 3. From there open `Manual Install Information` and copy the `Bootstrap Token` and `Certificate Pin`
 4. Open Rancher UI
     - Navigate to the local cluster
         - Cluster -> Nodes -> Copy Node IP
         - Service Discovery -> Services -> Copy `opni` service NodePort value.
 By default the `opni` service is of type `NodePort`.
 If you have selected something else for the `opni.gateway.serviceType` value, then these steps might differ.
     - Navigate to the `workload-cluster` and follow the `opni-agent` installation steps from the Opni [docs](https://opni.io/installation/opni_agent).